mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 # Breaking changes
 - Removed the octarine package from DC/OS.
 It was originally used as a proxy for the CLI but is not used for this purpose anymore.
 - DC/OS Net now waits until agents become active before adding DNS entries for tasks on the agent to prevent resolving to unreachable addresses.
 (DCOS_OSS-5463)
 - Removed the avro-cpp package from DC/OS.
-It was originally used as part of the metrics-collection framework which now relies on a different infrastructure.
+It was originally used as part of the metrics-collection framework, which now relies on a different infrastructure.
 - Removed the spartan package from DC/OS.
 Is was deprecated in 1.11 and replaced by dcos-net.
 - Removed the toybox package from DC/OS.
 Is was used only by Spartan.
 - Removed the dcos-history-service from DC/OS.
 (DCOS-58529)

 # Fixed and Improved Issues
-- COPS-6128
-- COPS-6121
+- Zookeeper log messages are now being forwarded to syslog.
+(COPS-6128)
+- Fixed a critical error in Metronome where existing jobs appear to be lost after upgrade.
+(COPS-6092)
-- COPS-6092
+- (COPS-5951, COPS-5827)
-COPS-5951

 COPS-5931
 COPS-5915
 COPS-5868
-COPS-5827
 COPS-5814
 COPS-5804
 COPS-5738